 The type of coverage you want

 Life insurance policies are either term or permanent.
 Term life insurance is cheaper and lasts for a specific duration.
 Generally, you can buy a policy for a term of up to 35 years and renew the policy up to a predetermined age.
-Compared to permanent life, term life insurance is 10 to 15 times more affordable.
+Compared to permanent life insurance, term life insurance is 10 to 15 times more affordable.

 The amount of coverage your company needs